OpenMagic/AzureMagic.Storage.Table/README.md

-# AzureMagic.Storage.Table
+# OpenMagic.Azure.Storage.Table

-AzureMagic.Storage.Table is a set of utilities to make working with Azure Storage Table easier.
+OpenMagic.Azure.Storage.Table is a set of utilities to make working with an Azure Storage Table easier.